The Man Who Asked Me the Name of His Religion

 And he was right.

-*What I mean is, she knew what I was doing, and knew that it was considerate not to be distracting.
-G- was quite a bit older, and had more world experience than the younger girls, who just ignored me at prayer (which suited me just fine as well).
+*What I mean is, G- knew what I was doing, and knew that it was considerate not to be distracting.
+G- was older and had more world experience than the younger girls, who just ignored me at prayer (which suited me just fine as well).
 I did not experience any Islamophobia throughout my time in Chile.